nonomal/PeaZip/peazip-sources/dev/readme_macOS.txt

-TO INSTALL PEAZIP ON MACOS
+HOW TO INSTALL PEAZIP ON MACOS

 1) Open PeaZip's DMG and drop peazip.app in Applications directory
 2) Open Terminal, paste and run the following command: